Dalton (unit): Joint definition by IUPAP and IUPAC

 The existence of two distinct units with the same name was confusing, and the difference (about 1.000282 in relative terms) was large enough to affect high-precision measurements.
 Moreover, it was discovered that the isotopes of oxygen had different natural abundances in water and in air.

-In April 1957 Alfred O. C. Nier suggested to Josef Mattauch that the carbon-12 be adopted as mass scale because of carbon's use as a secondary standard in mass spectrometry.
-Also, carbon-12 implied acceptable relative changes in the atomic weight scale, i.e., 42 parts-per-million (ppm) compared to 275 ppm for oxygen-16 which would not be acceptable to chemists.
+In April 1957 Alfred O. C. Nier suggested to Josef Mattauch that carbon-12 be adopted as the mass scale because of carbon's use as a secondary standard in mass spectrometry.
+Also, carbon-12 implied acceptable relative changes in the atomic weight scale, i.e., 42 parts-per-million (ppm) compared to 275 ppm for oxygen-16, which would not be acceptable to chemists.

-Following the approval of the International Union of Pure and Applied Physics (IUPAP) General Assembly at Ottawa, Canada in 1960 and the International Union of Pure and Applied Chemistry (IUPAC) General Assembly at Montreal, Canada in 1961, the atomic weights were officially given on the carbon-12 scale for the first time.
+Following the approval of the International Union of Pure and Applied Physics (IUPAP) General Assembly at Ottawa, Canada, in 1960 and the International Union of Pure and Applied Chemistry (IUPAC) General Assembly at Montreal, Canada, in 1961, the atomic weights were officially given on the carbon-12 scale for the first time.

 The new unit was named the "unified atomic mass unit" and given a new symbol "u", to replace the old "amu" that had been used for the oxygen-based unit.
-However, the old symbol "amu" has sometimes been used, after 1961, to refer to the new unit, particularly in lay and preparatory contexts.
+However, the old symbol "amu" has sometimes been used after 1961 to refer to the new unit, particularly in lay and preparatory contexts.

-With this new definition, the standard atomic weight of carbon is about 12.011 Da, and that of oxygen is about 15.999 Da.
+With this new definition, the standard atomic weight of carbon is about 12.011 Da and that of oxygen is about 15.999 Da.
 These values, generally used in chemistry, are based on averages of many samples from Earth's crust, its atmosphere, and organic materials.

-Adoption by BIPM
+Adoption by BIPM until 2026

 The IUPAC 1961 definition of the unified atomic mass unit, with that name and symbol "u", was adopted by the International Bureau for Weights and Measures (BIPM) in 1971 as a non-SI unit accepted for use with the SI.
+From 2026, the BIPM no longer describes it, or other units, as accepted for use with SI; it is listed among a group of "Internationally recognised units that are not decimal multiples or submultiples of SI units".